chitra-lab/chitra-lab.github.io/join/index.md

 ## PhD and Master's students

 *Current JHU PhD and Master's students.* If you are a current or incoming PhD or Master's student at JHU in CS, BME, AMS, or a related department, I would be very happy to talk about potential opportunities in the lab.
-Please reach out to me via [email](uthsav@jhu.edu) with:
+Please reach out to me via [email (uthsav@jhu.edu)](uthsav@jhu.edu) with:
-* a brief description of who you are and your research interests,
+* a brief description of who you are, your research interests, and your past research experiences,
 * your CV, and
-* any other relevant information (e.g. past projects, coursework/transcripts, etc).
+* any other relevant information (e.g. past projects, coursework, etc).

 This information will allow me to assess your fit in the lab and suggest potential research projects.
 If there is a good fit, then I will schedule a time to meet.